Loonibha-Singh02/weather_app_api/README.md

 -Run the app using emulator or your own phone.
 -Enter the desired location in search bar and view its current weather.
 -Click "Save" button to save your location.
+-Allow the location permission so that your location weather will be showed.

 ##Reference
 -Api from =  http://www.weatherapi.com/